Chat with us, powered by LiveChat Skip to main content

 Do I Need Fentanyl Rehab?

-• Do I take a larger amount of my prescription than directed?
+• Do I take more fentanyl than prescribed?

-• Do I hide my usage from loved ones or medical staff?
+• Do I hide my use from loved ones or medical professionals?

-• Do I take fentanyl prescribed to someone else?
+• Do I use fentanyl that wasn’t prescribed to me?

-• Have I tried to stop taking fentanyl and cannot do it?
+• Have I tried to stop using fentanyl but couldn’t?

-• Do I experience withdrawal symptoms when I’m out of the drug or take a lower dosage?
+• Do I experience withdrawal symptoms when I don’t have the drug?

-• Have my family or friends expressed concern about my drug usage?
+• Have friends or family expressed concern about my use?

-• Do I feel like I cannot get through the day without using fentanyl?
+• Do I feel I can’t function without fentanyl?

 How Does Fentanyl Rehab Work?